Combine the automotive and aerospace sectors and you start to understand the scale of Food and Drink Manufacturing in the UK.

-Major food suppliers such as Sainsbury’s, Walkers, M&S and many more have achieved huge reductions in waste and improvements in process efficiency.
-Last year M&S won the British Quality Foundation (BQF) Lean Six Sigma Academy Award for their continuous improvement projects including automated stocktaking and improving the speed of transactions at self-service tills.
+Major food suppliers have achieved huge reductions in waste and improvements in process efficiency – M&S for example are previous winners of the British Quality Foundation (BQF) Lean Six Sigma Academy Award for their continuous improvement projects including automated stocktaking and improving the speed of transactions at self-service tills.

 Find out more

 Embedding such ‘mindsets’ and beneficial ways of working is what drives us at Cidori – to this end we have worked with a number of key organisations in this growing sector to manage and deliver bespoke apprenticeship programmes that are making a real difference – as Jim Gaffney, Managing Director at Randall Parker Foods observed about the recent business improvements apprenticeship programme delivered in conjunction with Cidori and its College Partners: